TruStory/truchain/README.md

 1. Story Queue

 A queue of all new stories that haven't expired or gone through voting yet.
+These are stories in the pending state.

 2. Expired Story Queue